PelionIoT/mbl-docs/Docs/Update/updating_the_image.md

 2. Use the `create-update-payload` tool to create a tar file containing the required update component.

-    These are the arguments that the tool accepts:
+    These are the arguments the tool accepts:

     | Name | Value | Information |
     | --- | --- | --- |